-Beginning fiscal year 2020, and ending June 30th, 2023 increases in employee contribution rates for the Kaiser, and UC Blue and Gold HMO health plans, for employees in salary tier 1 & 2 shall not exceed \$25 dollars per month.
+Increases in employee contribution rates for the Kaiser, and HealthNet Blue and Gold HMO plans, for employees in salary tier pay bands 1 & 2 shall not exceed \$25 dollars per month (up to an aggregate increase of \$300/year) over the prior year for each year of the agreement.
 This is a non- precedent setting agreement that shall not be used by Teamsters Local 2010 in any other negotiations.